The OLC Group undertakes environmental activities in line with the OLC Group Environmental Policy.

 The OLC Group promotes waste reduction and recycling programs and is making aggressive efforts to reduce our impact on the environment.

-Our Group has been taking actions to reduce waste and has set the following targets in order to contribute to “Recycling-oriented society,” our ESG materiality.
-We will also continue to work on saving resources by reducing the amount of waste rigorously enforcing the proper separation of different types of waste, and promoting recycling.
+The OLC Group has been taking actions to reduce waste and has set the following targets in order to contribute to a “Recycling-oriented society,” our ESG Materiality.
+We will also continue to work on reducing the amount of waste and saving resources by rigorously enforcing the proper separation of different types of waste and promoting recycling.

 |